brainglobe/brainreg/README.md

 provided by [bg-atlasapi](https://github.com/brainglobe/bg-atlasapi).

-Documentation can be found [here](https://docs.cellfinder.info/brainreg/introduction).
+Documentation can be found [here](https://docs.cellfinder.info/brainreg/introduction) and a tutorial is [here](https://docs.cellfinder.info/brainreg/tutorial).

 ## Details
 The aim of brainreg is to register the template brain